 We have failed in that noble goal.
 At present, there are many wars being fought around the world for many different reasons.
 We think it’s important to talk about war as not something in the distant past but still very much a part of our current reality should we choose to educate ourselves about it.

-Wars effect more than those that are actually dressed in military uniforms, have weapons, and are following orders by some state or organisation.
-Beyond the combatants there are the civilians (mothers, daughters, children, brother, aunts, uncles, etc), the infrastructure, the animals, plants, the environment, and long term debt to the societies on the whole.
+Wars affect more than those that are actually dressed in military uniforms, have weapons and are following orders by some state or organisation.
+Beyond the combatants, there are the civilians (mothers, daughters, children, brother, aunts, uncles, etc), the infrastructure, the animals, plants, the environment, and long-term debt to the societies on the whole.

 “Wars” typically apply to armed conflicts where people kill other people.
 But there are more ‘wars’ going on than these armed conflicts.
 There are battles for justice, racism, anti-disparity, colonialism, gender, human rights, resources, water, power, etc.

 Right now, there is a situation happening in North Dakota regarding the building of a pipeline.
 The Standing Rock Sioux are taking a stand to protect their water supply.